steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 The ``kodo_rlnc::encoder`` wrapper class is defined in the `kodo-rlnc  <https://github.com/steinwurf/kodo-rlnc>`_ library.
-The available finite fields are described
+The available finite fields are defined in the
 `fifi  <https://github.com/steinwurf/fifi>`_ library.
 Other field types might be chosen to fit the needs of your application.
 The common field sizes are: :math:`q = {2, 2^4, 2^8}`.